 The following information was released by the California National Guard.

 File photo by C.E.H.
-Wiedel of front entrance of Los Alamitos Joint Forces Training Base.
+Wiedel of Tojo’s Eagle framing the sunburst insignia of the 40th Infantry Division in the foyer of the 40th Infantry Division Headquarters on Los Alamitos Joint Forces Training Base.

 The photo was taken prior to a bronze star awards ceremony on May 19, 2012.

 The eagle was found in Korea following World War II and brought home by the 40th ID as a memorial to those who perished in the Pacific Theater during that conflict.

 Originally, this Eagle was erected by the Japanese at their naval base at Chinhae, Korea, to commemorate the victory of Admiral Togo over the Russian Fleet at the Battle of Tsushima during the Russo-Japanese War.

 - Former JFTB commander promoted to head 40th Infantry Division (oc-breeze.com)